PROPHET: An Inferable Future Forecasting Benchmark with Causal Intervened Likelihood Estimation: Benchmark

 \subsection{Causal Intervened Likelihood}

-To measure the sufficiency of the supportive rationales of each question and construct an inferable benchmark, we introduce a statistic estimation named Causal Intervened Likelihood (\ace) via causal inference. \ace~estimates the supportivity of each news article to the question.
+To measure the sufficiency of supportive rationales for each question and to construct an inferable benchmark, we introduce a statistical estimation named \textbf{Causal Intervened Likelihood (CIL)}, derived from causal inference.
+CIL estimates how strongly each news article supports the answer to a given question.

 We use Bernoulli variables to model the occurrence of events.
-Specifically, let \(Y\in\{0,1\}\) indicate whether the event asked by the question happens or not, and let \(X_i\in\{0,1\}\) indicate whether the situation described in the \(i\)-th news happens or not.
-Each variable $\gX_i$ is associated with a date $\gT_i$ since each news also has the occurrence date.
-We use the notation $\gT_i \prec \gT_j$ to represent that the occurrence of the $i^{th}$ news is before that of the $j^{th}$.
-Note that the date of $\gY$ is later than any date of $\gX$.
+Let $Y \in \{0, 1\}$ indicate whether the event asked by the question occurs, and let $X_i \in \{0, 1\}$ indicate whether the event described in the $i$-th news article occurs.
+Each variable $X_i$ is associated with a happening date $T_i$.
+We use the notation $T_i \prec T_j$ to represent that the occurrence of the $i$-th news is before that of the $j$-th.
+Note that the date of $Y$ is later than any date of $X_i$.

-Intuitively, if the $i^{th}$ news article's occurrence ($X_i=1$) constitutes a necessary condition for $Y=\hat{Y}$ (ground-truth answer), then the intervention $\mathrm{do}(X_i=0)$ would significantly increase the probability of $Y \neq \hat{Y}$.
-With this intuition, we define the \ace~of the $i^{th}$ news article as:
+Intuitively, if the occurrence of the $i$-th news article ($X_i=1$) is a necessary condition for the answer $Y=\hat{Y}$, then the intervention $\mathrm{do}(X_i=0)$ would significantly increase the probability of $Y \neq \hat{Y}$.
+With this intuition, we define the CIL of the $i$-th news article as:

-where $do$ is the intervention operation in causal inference standing for $\gX$ is intervened to happen or not as stated in Section~\ref{sec: causal_inference}.
+where $\mathrm{do}(\cdot)$ is the intervention operation from causal inference, representing that $X_i$ is forced to happen or not.

-To compute this estimation, we model all $\gX_i$ and $\gY$ as a structural causal model (SCM).
-For this SCM, we treat all $\gX_i$ and $\gY$ as nodes and causal relationships between them as edges.
-However, it is extremely hard to extract causal edges in our case due to incomplete knowledge base and intensive dependency on experts.
-It is difficult to calculate \ace~via methods relying on the complete SCM.
+The \ace~estimation is composed by interventional probabilities.
+As similar to the core idea in causal inference, we derive these interventional probabilities to observational probabilities.
+We model all $X_i$ and $Y$ as a Structural Causal Model (SCM), where variables are nodes and causal relationships are directed edges.
+However, determining the complete SCM is extremely challenging due to incomplete knowledge and the need for intensive expert analysis.
+Therefore, calculating CIL via methods that rely on a complete SCM is impractical.
+Thus we introduce two key assumptions.

-To fill this gap, we introduce three assumptions.
-We illustrate these assumptions in Figure~\ref{fig:assumption}.
-Firstly, the causal relations between the news should be aligned with temporality.
-This assumption is consistent with common sense and eliminates circle paths in the SCM.
-Notice that $\gY$ is the variable in this SCM with the latest date.

 \paragraph{Assumption 1.
-Temporality} \textit{For any two occurrences of news, the one that occurs later in date cannot have an effect on the one earlier:}
+Temporality} \textit{For any two news events, the one that occurs later cannot causally affect the one that occurred earlier:}